AnswerOverflow/AnswerOverflow/CONTRIBUTING.md

   - Consider running the tests on at a time or configuring the DEFAULT_DELAY_IN_MS environment variable
 - The work you're doing may not need any databases to be running (i.e UI work)
   - In this case, consider creating a smaller machine and just running the package you're developing in
+  - This is only for packages that don't make any calls to the databases.
+If you try to run the tests on the whole project without databases setup the tests will fail

 ### Gitpod